-Choose the Here the user can specify whether this Internet connection requires the use of a Dynamic or Static Address Mode: My Int IP address.
-PPPoE usually requires a Dynamic IP configuration.
-PPPOE INT Enter the PPPoE IP address used here.
-This option IP Address: Enter the i is only available if Static IP is selected.
-IF Address.
+Address Mode: Here the user can specify whether this Internet connection requires the use of a Dynamic or Static configuration.

+IP address.
+PPPoE usually requires a Dynamic IP

+IP Address: Enter the PPPoE IP address used here.
+This option is only available if Static IP is selected.

-- Username: Enter the PPPoE account user name used here.
-This information is given by the ISP. - Password: Enter the PPPoE account password used here.
-This information is given by the ISP. - Verify Password: Re-enter the PPPoE account password used here. - Service Name: This optional field enables the user to enter a service name to identify this Internet connection here. - Reconnect Use the radio buttons to specify the reconnect Mode: mode.
+Username: Enter the PPPoE account user name used here.

+This information is given by the ISP.

+Password: Enter the PPPoE account password used here.
+This

+information is given by the ISP.

+Verify Password: Re-enter the PPPoE account password used here.

+Service Name: This optional field enables the user to enter a service name to identify this Internet connection later.

+Reconnect Use the radio buttons to specify the reconnect

+Mode: mode.
 The user can specify a custom schedule or specify the On Demand, or Manual option.
 To specify a custom schedule, use the drop-down menu to select one of the schedules that has been defined in the Schedules page.
 To create a new schedule, click the New Schedule button to open the Schedules page.
-Schedules will be discussed later.
+Schedules will be discussed